-If adequate additional financing is not available on reasonable terms, we may not be able to expand our production lines and we would have to modify our business plans accordingly.
+If adequate additional financing is not available on reasonable terms, we may not be able to expand our services to new locations and would have to modify our business plans accordingly.
 There is no assurance that additional financing will be available to us.